NBISweden/workshop-reproducible-research/docs/repres_project.md

 The last step is really up to you how to implement.
 You could:

-* include the plotting in the workflow using an RMarkdown document that gets rendered into a report
+* Include the plotting in the workflow using an RMarkdown document that gets rendered into a report
-* have a script that produces separate figures (*e.g.* `png` files)
+* Have a script that produces separate figures (*e.g.* `png` files)
-* create a jupyter notebook that reads the cleaned output from the workflow and generates some plot or does other additional analyses
+* Create a jupyter notebook that reads the cleaned output from the workflow and generates some plot or does other additional analyses

 If you need some help/inspiration with plotting the results, click below to see an example python script that you can save to file and run with